LxttleSplat42U/holo3d/README.md

 ## Requirements
 - Android 5.0 (Lollipop) or higher
-- Holo3D fan system with a Wi‑Fi hotspot (not required if using the Holo3D Demo from https://github.com/LxttleSplat42U/holo3d/tree/Demo-mode)
+- No Holo3D fan system required for the Demo app